 Please enjoy this guest post from Rob Westervelt of George Fox University, a client who has seen the results of the Value Based Enrollment Methodology for several years.
-(A full Whitepaper/Client Success Story is also available here for download and sharing.)
+(Read the full Whitepaper/Client Success Story here.)

 As unfortunate as it is, many universities sell themselves short primarily because they refuse to sell themselves.—Rob Westervelt.